 In addition to the type and amount of insulation, a jacket’s shell fabric has a big influence on its weight and packability.
 Performance jackets tend to use technical fabrics that are light and thin, while casual pieces use more durable and heavier shells that add weight.
 On the upside, the thicker shells are much better at avoiding tears and small abrasions and therefore should last longer.
 Lightweight down jackets require quite a bit of care and attention and are not our first choice for everyday use (unless you don’t mind the odd patch here and there).

 Jackets with water-resistant shells like the Marmot Montreal offer plenty of protection in freezing, snowy conditions.
 If you do need complete waterproofing, however, there are plenty of options on the market, including The North Face Arctic, REI Stormhenge, Fjallraven Nuuk, and multiple offerings from Arc'teryx and Patagonia.
-The Arc'teryx Nita has fully taped seams and a waterproof Gore-Tex shell for staying dry if it happens to be 34 degrees and pouring rain.
+The Arc'teryx Beta Down Parka has a 3-layer waterproof Gore-Tex ePE shell for staying dry if it happens to be 34 degrees and pouring rain.

 Exposure to wind can make an otherwise freezing winter day even more unbearable.
 In terms of the wind resistance of a winter jacket, a number of factors come into play including the type and thickness of the shell, amount and distribution of the insulation, and liner fabric.
 The shell itself matters most: On performance jackets, you’ll see names like Gore Infinium or Pertex for excellent wind resistance at low weights, and casual coats often block the wind by the sheer thickness of the face fabric.
 In the end, all of these jackets do a respectable job at keeping wind and the other elements at bay.
 Midweight and lightweight jackets are much less substantial, and you run the risk of catching a cold breeze through the jacket itself, but this list is composed of heavyweights that all should be considered highly wind-resistant.

 Perhaps more than any other type of jacket, the hood matters a lot with a winter coat.
-First, the hood almost always is going to have the same type of insulation as the rest of the jacket, so premium down in the body of the coat means excellent warmth for the weight in the hood.
-Second, a good cold-weather hood can be adjusted and tightened around the head so that wind doesn’t enter or blow the hood off your head (many casual jackets will have an additional fur brim—often removable—for sealing in warmth, while technical models often have storm flaps around the collar).
+First, the hood will almost always have the same type of insulation as the rest of the jacket, so premium down in the body of the coat means excellent warmth for the weight in the hood.
+Second, a good cold-weather hood can be adjusted and tightened around the head so that wind doesn’t enter or blow it off your head (many casual jackets will have an additional fur brim—often removable—for sealing in warmth, while technical models often have storm flaps around the collar).
 Finally, many performance-oriented jackets have helmet-compatible hoods, which are necessary for mountaineering and climbing.
-Helmet compatibility makes the hood larger and slightly less desirable for wearing without a helmet, but it isn’t a deal-breaker as long as the hood cinches down evenly.
+Helmet compatibility makes the hood larger and slightly less desirable for wearing without a helmet, but it isn’t a dealbreaker as long as the hood cinches down evenly.

 The outdoor apparel world has seen a sizable uptick in the use of sustainable practices over the past several years, and winter jackets are no exception.
-Key measures include recycled materials, ethically sourced down, and PFAS-free DWR coatings (traditional coatings use per- or polyfluorinated chemicals—"forever chemicals" known to be harmful to the environment).
+Key measures include recycled materials, ethically sourced down (or alpaca, as seen from the company Paka), and PFAS-free DWR coatings (traditional coatings use per- or polyfluorinated chemicals—"forever chemicals" known to be harmful to the environment).
 With many states stepping up to ban the sale of items that include PFAS, the outdoor industry is seeking better solutions for water- and stain-resistant finishes (you can read more about Patagonia’s take on the issue here).
 Bluesign approval has also become one of the gold standards in this realm, indicating that materials have been sourced and produced in ways that mitigate harmful impact on the environment.
 Finally, many companies are now Fair Trade Certified, which ensures the fair and ethical treatment of workers.

 Back to Our Women's Winter Jacket Picks Back to Our Women's Winter Jacket Comparison Table